Tarot

 Tarot self-analysis

-Today, millions of tarot fans read tarot every day and don’t believe in “fortune telling” at all.
+Today, millions of tarot fans read tarot every day and don’t believe in “spiritual work” at all.
 As noted psychotherapist Carl Jung observed, tarot cards have an interesting ability to structure our analysis into different dimensions or aspects.
 Jung also observed that the tarot made use of archetypes which could be useful in psychoanalysis.

 Never tried tarot as a tool for self analysis? iFate’s online tarot readings are 100% free and used by millions of users worldwide .